jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Before I converted Giftsmas to use Rodauth, it already stored bcrypt password hashes in a column in the same table, so Giftsmas uses the account_password_hash_column configuration method.|I run the Giftsmas demo site on Heroku, so I cannot easily switch it to use Rodauth's more secure default approach.
+.notes Before I converted Giftsmas to use Rodauth, it already stored bcrypt password hashes in a column in the accounts table, so Giftsmas uses the account_password_hash_column configuration method.|I run the Giftsmas demo site on Heroku, so I cannot easily switch it to use Rodauth's more secure default approach.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout